juji-io/docs/docs/reference.md

 [:? pizza bacon sausage hamburger]
 ; match one or more of the four tokens, in any order [:+ pizza bacon sausage hamburger]
-; all three tokens must appear, in any order
-[:a pizza I love]
-; none of the three tokens can appear
-[:! pizza hamburger bacon]
 ; match one of the four alternatives
 [:1 pizza bacon sausage hamburger]
 ; match two of the four alternatives